Tiago Splitter: National team career

 As a member of the Brazil men's national basketball team, Splitter won gold medals at the 2003 FIBA South American Championship, the 2003 Pan American Games, the 2005 FIBA AmeriCup, and the 2009 FIBA AmeriCup.
 He won a silver medal with Brazil at the 2011 FIBA AmeriCup.

 Splitter also played for Brazil in the 2002 FIBA World Cup, the 2006 FIBA World Cup, the 2010 FIBA World Cup, the 2012 Summer Olympics, and the 2014 FIBA World Cup.

 Coaching career

 NBA

 On April 24, 2018, Splitter was hired by the Brooklyn Nets, as a pro scout, with added duties related to on-court player development.
 On September 23, 2019, he was promoted by the Nets to player development coach.
 Splitter parted ways with the Nets on May 1, 2023.

 On July 3, 2023, Splitter was hired by the Houston Rockets as an assistant coach under new head coach Ime Udoka.

 On June 12, 2025, Splitter was named an assistant coach for the Portland Trail Blazers under head coach Chauncey Billups.
-On October 23, after Billups was arrested in a federal gambling investigation and placed on leave by the NBA, Splitter was announced to be the team's interim head coach.
+On October 23, after Billups was arrested in connection with a federal gambling investigation and placed on leave by the NBA following their regular season debut loss to the Minnesota Timberwolves from the previous day, Splitter was named the team's interim head coach.
+Splitter led Portland to a 42–40 record after he was involved with the regular season debut loss to the Timberwolves as an assistant coach earlier in the season and the franchise's first playoff appearance since 2021.
+The Trail Blazers clinched the seventh seed with a 114–110 win over the Phoenix Suns in the play-in tournament, before losing to the San Antonio Spurs in five games in the first round of the playoffs.

+On June 16, 2026, Splitter was hired by the Chicago Bulls to serve as the team's head coach.